VJPathak/Todo-Webapp/README.md

     Open package.json file from root folder and download the mentioned modules.
 After this step this wen app should work smoothly.

 **app.js is root file of our project, run it to execute my project**

+**Start from our root endpoint /homepage**

+Our main endpoints are:
+    1) /login
+    2) /signup
+    3) /homepage

+Other endpoints are: /userList, /editUser, /deleteUser